PowerFeather/powerfeather-docs/docs/sdk/2.x/api/mainboard.md

 Measures the current to or from the battery during charging and discharging, respectively.

-On V1, this function uses the BQ25628E charger `IBAT_ADC` register with a 4 mA LSb.
+On V1, this function uses the BQ25628E charger `IBAT_ADC` register with a 4 mA LSB.
-BQ25628E Table 8-35 states that `IBAT_ADC` resets to zero when charging is disabled;
+BQ25628E Table 8-35 specifies that `IBAT_ADC` resets to zero when charging is disabled;
-the SDK returns [Result](./result.md#enum-class-result)::`NotReady` instead of reporting a misleading zero current.
+in that case this function returns [Result](./result.md#enum-class-result)::`NotReady` instead of reporting a misleading zero current.
-On V2, this function uses the MAX17260 `Current` register with a 0.078125 mA LSb.
+On V2, this function uses the MAX17260 `Current` register with a 0.078125 mA LSB.

 On V1, `VSQT` must be enabled prior to calling this function, else [Result](./result.md#enum-class-result)::`InvalidState` is returned.
 On V2, power-management I2C remains usable with `VSQT` disabled.